-Google Plan to Remove All the Third-Party Cookies
+Google Plan to Remove All the Third-Party Cookies:

 Google announced on Tuesday that it is planning to remove the notorious tracking technology (third-party cookies) from its popular Chrome web browser before 2022, a strategy to make more secure and reliable web browsing.
 The plan to ditch the cookies is most likely to send trembles across all the online advertising platforms that rely on cookies for advertising via tracking and targeting audiences.

 Engineering director of Chrome, Justin Schuh said, “the aim is to motivate advertising platforms, publishers, and other web browser sites, in order to make new privacy-centered web standards for Google.”
-Schuh added that “Google will continue to belittle only third-party cookies till the development of advanced tools to diminish privacy-breaching by bad guys.”
+Schuh adds,” “Google will continue to belittle only third-party cookies till the development of advanced tools to diminish privacy-breaching by bad guys.”

-Google intends to replace the tracking cookies with the latest technologies that may be used instead of cookies but in a less infuriating and trespassing way.
+Google intends to replace the tracking cookies with the latest technologies that may use instead of cookies but in a less infuriating and trespassing way.
 The new technological solutions are expected to help advertisers target particular demographics without an invasive approach.
 Also, avoid break down of login infrastructure of websites, and allow anonymous tracking to some degree for advertisers to check whether their advertisements are converted into sales or not.

 Incorporating all these technologies would dramatically change the behavior tracking for advertisements and privacy work on the websites.
 It could also provide unimaginable mediums of tracking.